jujhars13/docker-ssh-tunnel/README.md

 ## Recommandations

-if you want to use an open-ssh docker container, you can use [this linux-server.io image mod](https://github.com/linuxserver/docker-mods/tree/openssh-server-ssh-tunnel)
+if you want to use an open-ssh docker container as the gatewway, you can use this [linux-server.io image mod](https://github.com/linuxserver/docker-mods/tree/openssh-server-ssh-tunnel)